Best AV receivers Buying Guide: Welcome to What Hi-Fi?'s round-up of the best home cinema amplifiers you can buy in 2020.

 Read the full review: Denon AVC-X6500H

-Though originally competing with home cinema amplifiers costing around £500, this Onkyo felt (in many ways) worthy of its marginally loftier £650 price tag - and it definitely hasn’t shirked its responsibility when it comes to features.
-Now that you can find it for well under the original price, at around £370, it's definitely worthy of consideration if you want an easy to get along with AV amplifier.
+Though originally competing with home cinema amplifiers costing around £500, this Onkyo felt (in many ways) worthy of its loftier price tag – and it definitely hasn’t shirked its responsibility when it comes to features.
+Now that you can find it for well under the original price, it's definitely worthy of consideration if you want an easy-to-get-along-with AV amplifier.

 Read the full review: Onkyo TX-NR686